tommymathan/LaterTakeHome/README.md

 # URL Appender

-A TypeScript project for appending parameters to URLs, with a Node.js backend and simple frontend interface.
+So this readme will give a general overview of the application

 ## Project Overview

 This project is written entirely in TypeScript, using:
 - **Backend**: Node.js with Express middleware
 - **Database**: SQLite (using better-sqlite3 package)
-- **Documentation**: Self-documented with OpenAPI/Swagger
+- **Documentation**: Self-documented *ish with OpenAPI/Swagger

 ## Project Structure

 ### Backend (`/src`)
 - `index.ts` - Root Express application
 - `/db` - Database code
-- `/docs` - Contains `swagger.ts` for API documentation
+- `/docs` - Contains `swagger.ts` for Open API configuration
 - `/routes` - API routes
   - `links.ts` - Endpoints for getting all links and appending parameters